mikulatomas/zoo-typicality/README.md

 > Belohlavek, R., Mikula, T.: Typicality: a formal concept analysis account (2021 - preprint).

 ## Exemplars
-Each exemplar is member of one of the class (bird, fish, mammal).
+Each exemplar is member of one of the category (bird, fish and mammal).

 | Category        | Count         | Exemplars  |
 |:------------:|:-------------:|:---------- |